christopher-reed/UCLA-New-Mexico/data/README.md

 File Name | Description
 ------------ | -------------
-formatted_well_facility_violations | An Excel file describing the well-facility pairs, identifying information, permitting documents, and annual emissions well_facility_violatios_csv | A CSV with the same contents as above
+formatted_well_facility_violations | An Excel file describing the well-facility pairs, identifying information, permitting documents, and annual emissions well_facility_violations_csv | A CSV with the same contents as above indigenous_land | A zipped shapefile and supporting files of federally recognized indigenous land in the United States san_juan_county | A zipped shapefile and supporting files of the border of San Juan County, New Mexico NMOC_GISData | A zipped geodatabse containing the NMOCD well information (downloaded April 2020)

 ## Column Names / Descriptions